Molybdenum ditelluride: Exfoliation and intercalation

-Related substances
+Related Mo-Te phases

 Another molybdenum telluride has formula Mo2Te3.

-Yet another molybdenum telluride, called hexamolybdenum octatelluride Mo6Te8 forms black crystals shaped like cubes.
+Yet another molybdenum telluride, hexamolybdenum octatelluride Mo6Te8 forms black crystals shaped like cubes.
 It is formed when the elements in the correct ratio are heated together at 1000 °C for a week.
-It is related to the Chevrel phases, but without an extra metallic cation, however it is not superconducting.
+It is related to the Chevrel phases.
+It is not superconducting.

-Metal atoms and organic molecules can be intercalated between the layers of MoTe2.

 Potential applications

-Potential uses for MoTe2 are for lubricant, electronics, optoelectronics or a photoelectric cell material.
+Potential uses for MoTe2 include electronics, optoelectronics or a photoelectric cell materials.
 Diodes have been fabricated from MoTe2 by baking a p-type material in bromine.
 The diode's current versus voltage plot shows very little current with reverse bias, an exponential region with dV/dln(j) of 1.6, and at higher voltages (>0.3V) a linear response due to resistance.
 When operated as a capacitor, the capacitance varies as the inverse square of the bias, and also drops for higher frequencies.
 Transistors have also been built from MoTe2.
 MoTe2 has potential to build low power electronics.
 Field effect transistors (FET) have been built from a bilayer, trilayer and thicker nanolayers.
 An ambipolar FET has been built, and also a FET that can operate in n- or p-modes which had two top electrodes.

 Because MoTe2 has two phases, devices can be constructed that mix the 2H semiconductor, and the 1T' metallic form.
-A laser can rapidly heat a thin layer to transform 2H-MoTe2 to the metallic form 1T'-MoTe2 (β–MoTe2).
-Recent research, however, has shown that a decomposition of MoTe2 to Te metal happens instead.
-The dominant Raman bands of Te and 1T'-MoTe2 (β–MoTe2) come at similar wavenumbers; therefore, it is quite easy to confuse the Raman spectra of the elemental Te and metallic 1T'-MoTe2.

 A FET can be constructed with a thin layer of molybdenum ditelluride covered with a liquid gate composed of an ionic liquid or an electrolyte such as potassium perchlorate dissolved in polyethylene glycol.
 With low gate voltages below 2 volts, the device operates in an electrostatic mode, where the current from drain to source is proportional to the gate voltage.
 Above 2 volts the device enters an intermediate region where current does not increase.
 Above 3.5 volts current leaks through the gate, and electrolysis occurs intercalating potassium atoms in the MoTe2 layer.
 The potassium intercalated molybdenum ditelluride becomes superconducting below 2.8 K.